 1. The Homeopathic Materia Medica

-Homeopathy has been treating depression now for over 200 years.
-In the Homeopathy Materia Medica the term ‘depression’ is not used, it is a highly medicalised word.
+Homeopathy has been treating people suffering from depression now for over 200 years.
+In the Homeopathy Materia Medica the term ‘depression’ is not used.
+It is a highly medicalised word.
 Instead, it is the word ‘sadness’ that is used.
-Large numbers of homeopathic remedies have large, and quite intricate symptom pictures dealing with all kinds of emotions - including sadness or depression.
+Large numbers of homeopathic remedies have large, and quite intricate symptom pictures dealing with all kinds of emotions - including sadness (or depression).

 Powerful depression: despair, anger, anxiety. often contemplates suicide; alternates with contained state.
-Withdraws into self (Nat Mur, Aurum) Desire to kill self with knife.
+Withdraws into self (Nat Mur, Aurum).
 PMT; post natal depression.
 Confusion with sudden bouts of rage or violent impulses

 Endoginous / organic depression; in the pit of despair, with self-loathing; self-recrimination, isolation.
 Silent, flat emotional expression.
 Does not weep.
-Suicide seems an attractive option; thinks fondly of death
+Thinks fondly of death

-Not really a depressive type; but withdraws; sits/broods; has little self-respect; entertains suicidal thoughts; worse when waking, improves as day goes on.
+Not really a depressive type; but withdraws; sits/broods; has little self-respect; worse when waking, improves as day goes on.

 Depression and mania.
 Pressure of thoughts, dwells on past.
 Thoughts crowd in, obsessive.
 Many regrets.
 Unrealistic romantic desire.
 A gentle melancholy, but resists suicide because of strong family ties.
 Very sensitive, emotional person, strong sense of values.
 Claustrophobia, stoicism, self-reproach in more depressive cases.

 Profound grief, ailments from grief; separation from partner, emotions shut down.
 They can remember a time when they were happy, and that their feelings are not normal.
 Being in a state of limbo.
 Long term grief.
 Very passive.